patrdatacleanseAI/health-coaching-analysis-Patrick-Casimir/README.md

 # Health Coaching Modeling Analysis Platform — Member Engagement & Outcomes  — Submission by Patrick Casimir

 ## Overview
-This project, I analyze member engagement, retention, and clinical outcomes for a digital health coaching platform.
+In this Data Analysis project, I analyze member engagement, retention, and clinical outcomes for a digital health coaching platform.
 The goal is to identify actionable insights that improve retention, drive clinical improvement, and maximize ROI.